bresettem/intro_to_reactjs/README.md

 6. **Closing Note**
    - Encouragement: Encourage students to use the provided tool if they encounter compatibility issues.
    - Flexibility: Mention that using such tools showcases adaptability in a dynamic development environment.

+## 293 Keeper App Project - Part 1 Challenge

+**Project Overview:**

+- **Project Name:** Keeper App Part 1
+- **Components:** App, Header, Note, Footer

+**Instructions:**

+1. **Setup Project:**

+   - Choose to work on CodeSandbox or set up locally using provided resources.
+   - For local setup, unzip the provided project folder, navigate to it, and run `npm install`.
+   - Start the server with `npm start` and access the app on `localhost:3000`.

+2. **Component Hierarchy:**

+   - Create a new React app with the following components:
+     - `App`: Parent component.
+     - `Header`: Displays the app title (e.g., "Keeper App").
+     - `Note`: Represents a note with title and content.
+     - `Footer`: Displays the current year dynamically.

+3. **Header Component:**

+   - Implement the `Header` component inside `App`.
+   - Display the title of the app (e.g., "Keeper App").

+4. **Note Component:**

+   - Create a `Note` component with a title and content.
+   - Include sample notes inside `App` using `Note` component.

+5. **Footer Component:**

+   - Implement the `Footer` component inside `App`.
+   - Display the current year dynamically using JavaScript's date.

+6. **Styling:**

+   - Ensure the styling matches the provided sample completed app.
+   - Inspect `styles.css` for targeted classes and HTML elements for styling.

+7. **Customization (Optional):**

+   - Customize styles or create your own `styles.css` if desired.
+   - Experiment with different designs to make the app unique.

+8. **Testing:**
+   - Verify that the app functions as intended.
+   - Check for proper rendering of components and dynamic year in the footer.

+**Submission:**

+- Once the challenge is completed, proceed to the next lesson for the solution walkthrough.